ICMP ping

 • target should be an IP address or hostname.

 • timeout specifies timeout in milliseconds.
-This is optional argument, if omitted, value from Timeout configuration parameter will be used.
+This is an optional argument.
+If omitted, the value from the Timeout configuration parameter will be used.

-• psize specifies packet size in bytes, including IP header.
-This is optional argument, if omitted, value from DefaultPacketSize configuration parameter will be used.
+• psize specifies the packet size in bytes including the IP header.
+This is an optional argument.
+If omitted, the value from the DefaultPacketSize configuration parameter will be used.

-• dontfragmentflag defines if don’t fragment flag is set in ICMP requests.
-This is optional argument, if omitted, value from DefaultDoNotFragmentFlag configuration parameter will be used.
+• dontfragmentflag defines if the don’t fragment flag is set in ICMP requests.
+This is an optional argument.
+If omitted, the value from the DefaultDoNotFragmentFlag configuration parameter will be used.

-• retrycount defines number of retries.
-This is optional argument, if omitted, default value of 1 is used.
+• retrycount defines the number of retries.
+This is an optional argument.
+If omitted, a default value of 1 is used.

-Please note that while metrics scheduled by agent just return result of background ping process, this metric waits for actual ping completion and then returns the result.
-Because of this behavior, it is not recommended to use Icmp.Ping metric for regular monitoring, only for occasional tests.
-For instant monitoring, you should configure targets for background ping and use Icmp.AvgPingTime or Icmp.LastPingTime metrics to retrieve results.
+Please note that while metrics scheduled by the agent just return the result of the background ping process, this metric waits for actual ping completion and then returns the result.
+Because of this behavior, it is not recommended to use the Icmp.Ping metric for regular monitoring but instead only for occasional tests.
+For instant monitoring, you should configure targets for background ping and use the Icmp.AvgPingTime or Icmp.LastPingTime metrics to retrieve results.

 Metrics scheduled by the agent

-There is a number of metrics that are collected based on background ping process scheduled by the agent (based on “PacketRate” parameter).
+There is a number of metrics that are collected based on the background ping process scheduled by the agent (based on the “PacketRate” parameter).

-Targets for these metrics can be either defined in agent configuration file (using one or more “Target” parameters), or registered automatically on first request from server.
-If targets are registered automatically, default packet size is used.
-First request to non-existing target will return “0” as a value.
-Automatically registered targets are automatically removed after a timeout, if server stops requesting metrics for that target.
+Targets for these metrics can be either defined in the agent configuration file (using one or more “Target” parameters), or registered automatically on first request from server.
+If targets are registered automatically, the default packet size is used.
+The first request to a non-existing target will return “0” as a value.
+Automatically registered targets are automatically removed after a timeout, when the server stops requesting metrics for that target.

 Single-value metrics